 In addition to the other information set forth in this report, you should carefully consider the factors discussed in Part I, "Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2021, which could materially affect our business, financial condition and/or results of operations.
-Except to the extent updated below or to the extent additional factual information disclosed elsewhere in this Quarterly Report on Form 10-Q relates to such risk factors, there have been no material changes to the risk factors described in the "Risk Factors" sections in our Annual Report on Form 10-K for year ended December 31, 2021.
-The risks described in our Annual Report on Form 10-K are not the only risks facing our Company.
+Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2021, and in Part II, "Item 1A.
+Risk Factors" in our Quarterly Report on Form 10-Q for the quarters ended March 31, 2022 and June 30, 2022, which could materially affect our business, financial condition and/or results of operations.
+Except to the extent updated below or to the extent additional factual information disclosed elsewhere in this Quarterly Report on Form 10-Q relates to such risk factors, there have been no material changes to the risk factors described in the "Risk Factors" sections in our Annual Report on Form 10-K for year ended December 31, 2021 and Quarterly Report on Form 10-Q for the quarters ended March 31, 2022 and June 30, 2022.
+The risks described in our Annual Report on Form 10-K and subsequent Quarterly Reports on Form 10-Q are not the only risks facing our Company.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial condition and/or results of operations.